Tatsinnit/hackathon-aks-upgrade-doctor/README.md

 # Implementation
 Inspired by [kube-bench](https://github.com/aquasecurity/kube-bench), this project is implemented as a rule engine in Go lang and separates : ​

-  -Definitions of the rules we need to check or detect <br />
+  -Definitions of the rules to check or detect <br />

   -Giving visual feedback of progress ​<br />